Davsan88/guidesAndNotes/React/react-passing-state-as-props.md

 - **Keep Components Reusable**: By passing state as props, you can create reusable components that display different data based on the props received.
 - **Avoid Prop Drilling**: If you're passing state through multiple levels of components, consider using the Context API or state management libraries to avoid prop drilling.
 - **Pass Functions as Props for Updates**: To allow child components to update parent state, pass the state updater function or a custom handler function as a prop.

+## 6. Key Takeaways

+- **Separation of Concerns**: Passing state as props allows for better separation of concerns and cleaner component structures.
+- **Dynamic Rendering**: Child components receive state data through props and can render dynamically based on that data.
+- **State Management**: State updater functions can also be passed as props to enable child components to modify parent state.